- Point of View

 The quality of top management teams makes a difference as to whether the firm benefits from its acquisition experience.
 Top management teams are directly involved in various stages of the acquisition process, such as target identification, negotiation and price determination, and post-merger integration (Parola et al. 2015).
 Research also shows that the composition of the top management team is a key determinant as to how team members utilize prior firm acquisition experience.
 Top management team tenure and educational heterogeneity have been shown to reduce the likelihood of mis-transferring lessons from prior acquisitions and aid managers to optimize lessons from acquisition experience (Nadolska and Barkema 2014).
 Specifically, diversity among top management teams allows for sharing of different ideas and viewpoints, thorough evaluation of multiple alternatives, and effective problem detection and solution (Cox et al. 1991; Wiersema and Bantel 1992), which leads to improved team effectiveness (Gruenfeld et al. 1996).
 As a result, a diverse top management team can comprehensively compare various acquisitions, diligently identify the differences between them, and correctly transfer skills and experiences from prior acquisitions to current ones.
 Indeed, top management team diversity positively moderates the impact of prior acquisition experience on acquisition success.
 Hence, firms should actively try to build heterogeneous top management teams that play a positive role in the relationship between acquisition experience and acquisition performance.

-Practices that facilitate and undermine firm ability to learn from acquisition experience
+Summary of the practices that facilitate and undermine firm ability to learn from acquisition experience is presented in Table 1 below.

 In sum, although prior research provides evidence that acquisition experience often has a negative impact on acquisition performance, this negative impact can turn positive (see Table 1).